mrOranger/Javascript/Typescript/README.md

 }
 ```

-of course, a similar behaviour can be achived also with `type` but we have to use the **type intersection**.
+of course, a similar behavior can be achieved also with `type` but we have to use the **type intersection**.

 Like in classes, also interfaces can declare their fields using the `readonly` modifier.
-Interface's properties declared using that modifer cannot be updated after assignment.
+Interface's properties declared using that modifier cannot be updated after assignment.

 ## Generics